cbb106018-stmail/CC-109-2/README.md

 	docker volume prune

-remember to press `y & return` confirm the changes, have your space.
+Remember to press `y & return` confirm the changes, have your space. :blush:

 # Summary